 Instructions for PSPS table: In the attached spreadsheet document, report performance on the following PSPS metrics within the utility's service territory over the past five years as needed to correct previously-reported data.
 Where the utility does not collect its own data on a given metric, the utility shall work with the relevant state agencies to collect the relevant information for its service territory, and clearly identify the owner and dataset used to provide the response in the "Comments" column.

-Table 11: Recent use of PSPS and other PSPS metrics is provided in Attachment B
+Table 11 of Attachment 3: Recent use of PSPS and other PSPS metrics is provided in HWT's Attachment 3 filed in the OEIS Docket #2022-QDR on April 15, 2022.